neuron-core/deep-research-agent/README.md

-# Open Deep Research Agent - NeuronAI V2
+# Open Deep Research Agent - Neuron V2
 This project is inspired by Open Deep Research, which uses LangGraph for implementation.
-Our version leverages [NeuronAI](https://docs.neuron-ai.dev/v2/) to create a powerful, modular workflow for research and analysis.
+Our version leverages [Neuron](https://docs.neuron-ai.dev/v2/) to create a powerful, modular workflow for research and analysis.

-NeuronAI Open Deep Research provides a structured approach to generating comprehensive research reports on any topic using large language models, with a focus on modularity, extensibility, and real-time results.
+Neuron Open Deep Research provides a structured approach to generating comprehensive research reports on any topic using large language models, with a focus on modularity, extensibility, and real-time results.

 ![](cover.png)

-## NeuronAI PHP framework
+## Neuron PHP framework
 Neuron is an agentic framework that allows you to create full-featured AI Agents in PHP.
 It definitively fills the gap for AI Agents development between PHP and other ecosystems like Python or Javascript.